Dwight Taylor (baseball)

-Dwight Bernard Taylor (born March 24, 1960) is a former professional baseball outfielder.
+Dwight Bernard Taylor (born March 24, 1960) is an American former professional baseball outfielder.
 He played during one season at the major league level for the Kansas City Royals.
 He was drafted by the Cleveland Indians in the 7th round of the 1981 amateur draft.
-Taylor, played his first professional season with their Class A Waterloo Indians in 1981, and split his last season between the Cincinnati Reds' Double-A Chattanooga Lookouts and Triple-A Nashville Sounds, in 1992.
+Taylor, played his first professional season with their Class A Waterloo Indians in 1981 and split his last season in 1992 between the Cincinnati Reds' Double-A Chattanooga Lookouts and Triple-A Nashville Sounds.